widdix/learn-cloudformation/lab5-dependencies/README.md

 ## Instructions

 ## Create a template
-1. Open ``stub.yaml`` with an editor of your choice.
+1. Open `stub.yaml` with an editor of your choice.
 The stub file contains a skeleton to start from.
-1. Add a reference to ``SecurityGroup`` to the list of ``SecurityGroupIds`` of the EC2 instance (see [Reference function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)).
+1. Add a reference to `SecurityGroup` to the list of `SecurityGroupIds` of the EC2 instance (see [Reference function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)).
-1. Add a reference to the parmater ``KeyName`` to the ``KeyName``of the EC2 instance (see [Reference function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)).
+1. Add a reference to the parameter `KeyName` to the `KeyName`of the EC2 instance (see [Reference function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)).

 ## Create a stack based on the template
 1. Open [CloudFormation](https://console.aws.amazon.com/cloudformation) in AWS Management Console.